LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 ### Functions

-We can also work with methods and functions in javascript:
+We can also work with methods and functions in JavaScript:
 ```js
 // method
 function sayMessage(message){